Close

 women in tech

 I also have a personal project.
-I support IT.BR which is a community organization moving from Brazil to Australia.
+I support IT.BR which is a community organisation moving from Brazil to Australia.
 As a woman working in IT, I want to mentor other women who would like to begin a career in technology.
 I enjoy helping people who are settling into Australia and starting to find work - they are going through what I have been through.

 Want to connect with Giselle?